 Speaking on the list, Dr. Anjishnu Bandyopadhyay, Senior Data Scientist at Elucidate stated: "The banks analysed in the ranking serve as central nodes within the global financial system.
 Therefore, any financial crime risk associated with these has an increased likelihood of contagion through the market.
 It is important to examine closely what efforts these institutions are taking to mitigate their risk."

 For the report, 100 banks were analysed distributed across 26 different jurisdictions.
 Amongst these China, the US and Japan are the countries with the most representation with 17, 13 and 7 banks listed respectively.
-However, the average scores for these jurisdictions lie far from the top-scoring institutions, most instead being within the 54-57 range.
+However, the average scores for these jurisdictions lie far from the top-scoring institutions.

 The EFRM score is an aggregation of scores across four themes: customer portfolio, transactional activity, reputation, and geographic footprint.
 Ranking algorithms are developed for each of the four themes.
 The scores for the first two themes, which quantify dynamical financial crime risk, are calculated using gaussian modelling.
 The reputation risk is calculated by employing Natural Language Processing (NLP) methods like sentiment analysis of entities identified using Named Entity Recognition (NER) on public data.
 The final EFRM score is a weighted average of these four themes with the highest weights assigned to transactional and customer risk themes.